alfarodeprado/bo-ena/README.md

 - All objects depend on the associated Study object, which serves as an umbrella under which all other objects are.
 This object (Study) controls the release date of all objects associated with it.
 An explanation for the ENA metadata model can be found here: `https://ena-docs.readthedocs.io/en/latest/submit/general-guide/metadata.html`.

-- The center name is determined by the user's account.
+- The center name for submission is determined by the user's account.
+It can be edited at ENA's Webin Submissions Portal `https://www.ebi.ac.uk/ena/submit/webin/login`.

 ## Requirements

 If running on FU Berlin's HPC, there are no software requirements, all necessary modules are already there.

+### If not running on the HPC

 If running set_env.py: